Horton Mill Community Primary School

 We also use a challenge curriculum where we ask questions and then do activities to help answer them.

-Each half term your child will bring home a Newsletter which will tell you what we are doing in Nursery and give ideas of activities that you can do with your child at home.
+Each week your child will bring home a Newsletter which will tell you what we are doing in Nursery and give ideas of activities that you can do with your child at home.
 These ideas can also be found on our Learning Journey display by the Nursery entrance.
 This way you can see what your child has been up to during the week.

 They will have access to activities both inside and outdoors.